jaydenseric/graphql-multipart-request-spec/readme.md

 ## Implementations

-Pull requests adding either experimental or mature implementations to these lists are welcome!
+Pull requests adding either experimental or mature implementations to these lists are welcome! ~~Strikethrough~~ means the project was renamed, deprecated, or no longer supports this spec out of the box (but might via an optional integration).

 ### Client